 An investment in any Securities offered pursuant to this prospectus and any accompanying prospectus supplement involves substantial risks.
 You should carefully consider the risk factors incorporated by reference herein from our most recent Annual Report on Form 10-K and our subsequent Quarterly Reports on Form 10-Q and the other information contained in this prospectus, as updated, amended or superseded by our subsequent filings under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the risk factors and other information contained in any accompanying prospectus supplement before acquiring any of such Securities.
 The occurrence of any of these risks could materially and adversely affect our business, prospects, financial condition, results of operations and cash flow and might cause you to lose all or part of your investment in the offered Securities.
 Much of the business information, as well as the financial and operational data contained in our risk factors, is updated in our periodic reports filed with the SEC pursuant to the Exchange Act, which are also incorporated by reference into this prospectus.
-Although we believe the risk factors described in such documents are the principal risk factors associated with an investment in our Securities as well as these are not the only risks we face and there may be additional risks that we do not presently know of or that we currently consider not likely to have a significant impact.
+Although we believe the risk factors described in such documents are the principal risk factors associated with an investment in our Securities as well as those factors generally associated with an investment company with investment objectives, investment policies, capital structure or trading markets similar to ours, please be aware that these are not the only risks we face and there may be additional risks that we do not presently know of or that we currently consider not likely to have a significant impact.
 New risks may emerge at any time and we cannot predict such risks or estimate the extent to which they may affect our business or our financial performance.
 Please also refer to "Special Note Regarding Forward-Looking Statements."